kemadev/repository-template/README.md

 - Following [locality of behaviour](https://htmx.org/essays/locality-of-behaviour/) and [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) is encouraged
 - Variables, functions, methods, ... should be named in a short and descriptive way, avoiding acronyms usage as much as possible

+### Project initialization (most likely already done by project's owner)

+- Create a new repository from this template
+- Edit

 ### Project development

 #### Prerequisites